 Eager to please

 Love to snuggle

 Kennedy is back in foster care and thriving!
 She is currently living in a home with no other pups.
 She gets along great with the children in the home and loves to be pampered... she recently had her toenails painted!

 She goes for daily walks and is very treat motivated.
 She is very smart and has mastered commands such as sit and down, and knows several tricks!
 I have uploaded a video from her foster family :)

 We are still working on her reaction to other/unfamiliar dogs while out on walks, but inside the home she is extremely well behaved.
 She greets at the door with tail wagging and does not usually jump up but may need a reminder on occasion.

-It does take Kennedy some time to adjust to a new home, and adopters can expect a fair amount of stress and anxiety as they welcome her into their family, but with a little patience you will start to see her flourish and her true personality will shine.
+It does take Kennedy some time to adjust to a new home, and adopters can expect a fair amount of stress as they welcome her into their family, but with a little patience you will start to see her flourish and her true personality will shine.
 She is such a sweetheart!

 Kennedy does have some environmental allergies.
 She is on a daily allergy serum.
 One of her main allergens were dust storage mites.
 A great home match would also include someone willing to take precautions and protective measures in their home, or perhaps someone who also suffers from these allergies who already does these things!
 Below is a great article on dust and storage mite allergies: